CrowdStrike/omigo-data-analytics/README.md

 ```

 ## Usage
-Some working examples are in jupyter notebooks directory.
+*Note*: Some working examples are in jupyter notebooks directory.
 Here is a simple example to run in command line.

+###Import the packages
 ```
 $ python3
-# import the packages
 from tsv_data_analytics import tsvutils
 ```

-Read data from public url.
+###Read data from public url.
 Can also use local file or a file in s3
 ```
 x = tsvutils.read_url("https://github.com/CrowdStrike/tsv-data-analytics/raw/main/notebooks/iris.tsv")
 ```
-Print the number of rows
+###Print the number of rows
 ```
 print(x.num_rows())
 150
 ```

-The tsv data can be exported to pandas data frame for general processing
+###The tsv data can be exported to pandas data frame for general processing
 ```
 x.export_to_df(10)
   sepal_length sepal_width petal_length petal_width        class